 A formula should contain some sodium and potassium to help hydration as well as the rate of gastric emptying.
 A good isotonic formula will leave the stomach quickly which, in turn, will help hydration as well as the absorption of the ingredients.

 Caffeine is popular but not loved by all.
 It's a simulant and it's found in many, but not all, pre-workout formulas.
 A large caffeine dose will be anything over around 80mg per serving.
+These dosages can cause some unpleasant side effects and aren't popular with those that can't drink too much coffee without feeling nervous.
 If you see guarana or kola nut on the labels, these are simply herbal ingredients that provide caffeine.
 Read more about caffeine here.

 Creatine is a well-researched supplement and its benefits on performance are proven.
 However, its action is longer term and it gives no short term benefit.
 It is popular as an ingredient as it's cheap but if it's to provide any benefit, you'll need to consume creatine daily.
 Read our article Creatine FAQs.

 Like creatine, beta-alanine's performance benefits are cumulative and you need to consume it for several days before it will provide optimal benefit.
 Beta-alanine acts as a buffer for lactic acid and helps recovery.
 Beta-alanine does also give a slight tingly flushing sensation a few minutes after ingestion called paresthesia which can help you feel 'fired-up' for a workout.
 Beta-alanine is popular in pre-workout formulas because of the paresthesia as it help the formula give a short-term sensation and users like to 'feel' something working.